-Early chemical discoveries and the atomic theory, quantum mechanics and atomic structure, quantum numbers and electron orbitals.
+Early chemical discoveries, the atomic theory and atomic structure.
 Electron configurations of the elements.
 The periodic law and the periodic table.
 Atomic radius, ionisation energy and electron affinity.
-Chemical bonding, ionic and covalent bonds, valence bond theory, stoichiometric equation, the Avogadro constant and the concept of hybridisation of atomic orbitals, molecular orbitals.
-Chemical reactions, the mole.
+Chemical bonding, ionic and covalent bonds, stoichiometric equation, the Avogadro constant, Chemical reactions and the mole.